IRTF-PEARG/ietf-fingerprinting/draft-wood-pearg-website-fingerprinting.md

 distinguish it from noise, or a desired burst packet sequence.
 Preliminary results with the GAN trained and tested on defended traffic, i.e., traffic already subject to some form of WF defense, show a 9% increase in bandwidth and 15% decrease in attack accuracy (from 98% to 85% in a closed world setting).

+- Imani et al. {{imanimockingbird}} developed Mockingbird, a defense built on using generated adversarial examples, i.e., dummy traffic designed to disrupt classifier behavior, aimed towards model misclassification.
+When run on classifiers trained without adversarial examples, Mockingbird reduced state-of-the-art DF attacks and CUMUL attacks from {{panchenko2016website}} from 98% to 3% and 92% to 31%, respectively.
+Conversely, classifiers trained and hardened with adversarial examples only reduce attack accuracy from 95% to between 25-57%, respectively.
+Classification results for half-duplex traces, i.e., those in which traffic flows in half-duplex mode, are lower.
+Mockingbird's bandwidth overhead is tunable based on parameters that control the internal traffic shaping algorithm.

 # Open Problems and Directions